sumitsoni09/BudapestRooms/README.md

 Oct.
 13, 2018: modified the server a bit and got it to work on heroku, if you follow my commits you will see the transitions.

+Oct.
+14, 2018: Made controllers using router instead of app, and having an issue with heroku, keeps on giving me an error for cannot get /.
+I tried to change for having it redirect from the server to the router gave an error for server, then used app in the controller and gave an application error, So i am thinking that this will be as close to success for now until i can get everything up and running.

 link to the working app: https://budapestrooms.herokuapp.com/budapest